knightshade-aqua/husky_setup/README.md

   * Continue with Step 3 to install the components and choose Manual setup as shown in the Figure below.
 Keep the storage device as EMMC.
 If you change it to NVME the flash will not be sucessful.
 It will give errors when trying to boot the Nvidia jetson.
   ![Step_3](Images/jetson-flash-manual1.png)
 * After the flash process is complete, do not shut  the installation process, but do not continue with it either, instead connect the zed box to a monitor and keyboard.
-* Run the script file.
+* Run the script file move_rootfs.sh provided in this github.
 This will change the memory from emmc to main memory.
 * Once the script has completed its procedure, reboot the jetson and continue with the installation process.
 Ubuntu 20.04 will be installed on Nvidia jetson at the end of the process